weblancaster/python-studies/README.md

 ### Day 35
 Started writing the code to import get the data from chrome and format to Solshal collection format

+### Day 36
+Implemented the initial algorithm for solshal-bookmark-importer (https://github.com/weblancaster/solshal-bookmark-importer/pull/1) and made some accomodations/changes in main solshal service to utilize solshal-bookmark-importer